-As well, students should not be required to retake academic courses successfully completed elsewhere where there is a reasonable fit or match with the majority of the learning outcomes.
+In addition, students should not be required to retake academic courses successfully completed elsewhere where there is a reasonable fit or match with the majority of the learning outcomes.

 Domestic or international applicants who are graduates from the International Baccalaureate (IB) program and Advanced Placement

-programs are eligible for admission and may receive course credit for first year undergraduate courses.
+programs are eligible for admission and may receive course credit for first-year undergraduate courses.

 The grade conversion scales used to determine admission based on official AP and IB results are as follows:

-Applicants who have completed the IB diploma are eligible for between 18 to 30 credits for first year courses depending on the
+Applicants who have completed the IB diploma are eligible for between 18 to 30 credits for first-year courses depending on the

 courses completed.
 IB students must have a grade of 4 or higher in each course eligible for transfer credit.
-Also, applicants who have completed Advanced Placement (AP) courses with a grade of 4 or higher may be considered for first year course credit on a case-by-case basis.
+Also, applicants who have completed Advanced Placement (AP) courses with a grade of 4 or higher may be considered for first-year course credit on a case-by-case basis.

 Students may appeal a transfer credit evaluation by writing to the Registrar requesting a re-evaluation of transfer credits and providing additional information to support that request.

-As a result, if there are reasonable grounds for appealing the decision of the Registrar, the student may send a letter of appeal to the VP Academic.
-The VP Academic decision on transfer credit appeals is final.
+As a result, if there are reasonable grounds for appealing the decision of the Registrar, the student may send a letter of appeal to the VP Academic, and consequently, the VP Academic decision on transfer credit appeals is final.